pydata/pydata-sphinx-theme/docs/examples/blog/post3.md

----
-blogpost: true
+:blogpost: true
-date: Jan 03, 2022
+:date: Jan 03, 2022
-author: jupyter
+:author: jupyter
-location: World
+:location: World
-category: Manual
+:category: Manual
-tags: one, two, three, four, five, six, seven, eight, nine
+:tags: one, two, three, four, five, six, seven, eight, nine
-language: English
+:language: English
----

 # Post three with a long-ish title we can use to compare